ExxonMobil Australia: Industrial disputes

 Esso's Longford plant and its related offshore facilities in the Bass Strait have been the focus of a prolonged industrial dispute related to the company's outsourced maintenance workforce.

 Scaffolders, electricians, boilermakers and fitters were employed to maintain gas equipment up until 2017 by Esso contractor UGL in a joint venture with KAEFER Integrated Services, a German engineering and maintenance corporation.

 UGL won the contract outright in 2017 and offered the workforce their roles back on reduced pay and conditions under a new enterprise agreement through its subsidiary MTCT Services.
 The MTCT agreement was filed with the Fair Work Commission in late 2016.
 Those filings indicate the agreement was voted on and approved by five casual workers employed by MTCT in Western Australia.
 There is no indication that the workers had any experience in gas facilities maintenance or intended to work at Esso's Victorian facilities.

 Unions representing the workers allege the enterprise agreement was not negotiated with the Victorian workforce, making it unrepresentative.
 That would put the company's conduct in direct conflict with ExxonMobil's global 'Statement on labour and the workplace', which commits the company to the right to collective bargaining.

 A majority of the affected workers at Longford refused UGL's offer and have been protesting outside the facility since 20 June 2017.
 Esso and the unions representing the workers have criticised each other in the media.
 In July Esso lodged a complaint to have a large inflatable rat removed from the protest and signs removed that referred to UGL's replacement workforce as 'scabs'.

 Corporate tax avoidance

 In November 2017 workers affected by Esso contractor UGL's pay cuts travelled to Canberra to highlight the tax practices of Esso's parent company, ExxonMobil Australia.

 Between 2013/14 and 2015/16 ExxonMobil Australia paid no corporate income tax on $24.7 billion in revenue.
 ExxonMobil argues that the company has paid a 'fair share' by contributing $12 billion in petroleum resource rent tax (PRRT) since the tax was introduced in 1990.

 ExxonMobil executives were due to appear before the Australian Parliament's Senate Inquiry into Corporate Tax Avoidance in early 2018.

+Handovers

+Woodside Energy has agreed to take over operatorship of the Bass Strait oil and gas assets from ExxonMobil’s Australian subsidiary as both companies keep existing equity stakes.
+By 2026, this deal is expected to be finished, Woodside Energy will operate the offshore facilities, both onshore processing plants and associated pipelines, with ExxonMobil’s workforce transferring across.